Grape Ivy (aka Cissus rhombifolia) so called because its leaves resemble those of grapevines and its small, dark berries resemble grapes.

 Water: Allow the soil to become nearly dry between waterings.
 Water the plant thoroughly and allow the water to drain through.

 Never let the plant stand in water as this will cause root rot.
 Set potted Cissus on a bed of pebbles with water (not touching the base of the pot) to humidify the air around it.
 Mist hanging baskets frequently.

-Light: When grown indoors, Cissus does well in bright indirect light.
+Light: Ivy plants indoors do well in bright indirect light.
 The plant can tolerate low light settings but will need pinching back frequently as it stretches toward any light source.